awesomephant/blog/posts/screenshotting-service.md

 There are many ways of doing this, but doing it on a NAS is nice because 1) I have one already, so I'm not incurring any extra costs 2) it'll run arbitrary code with few restrictions and 3) it's where I would want to store the screenshots anyway.
 After some experimentation, I got this to work in three steps.

-## 1. Write the screenshotting code
+## 1. Write the screenshotting script

 The actual screenshotting program is a pretty short.
 It launches Google Chrome using [puppeteer](https://pptr.dev/), loops over a list of URLs, takes a screenshot of each one and saves it to the `./output` directory.
 I wrote this in Node because it was convenient, but you could do the same in any other language.